From Narrow-gap Semiconductor to Metallic Altermagnet: Optical Fingerprints of Co-Doped FeSb2: Results and Discussion

 A quantitative analysis of the Drude response provides further insight into the nature of the itinerant carriers.
 At $T = 10$~K, the $c$-axis response of Fe$_{0.85}$Co$_{0.15}$Sb$_2$ is characterized by a scattering rate $1/\tau \approx 336$~cm$^{-1}$ and a screened plasma frequency $\omega_p^{\mathrm{scr}} \approx 6320$~cm$^{-1}$; along the $a$-axis, the extracted parameters are $1/\tau \approx 274$~cm$^{-1}$ and $\omega_p^{\mathrm{scr}} \approx 5400$~cm$^{-1}$.
 The corresponding unscreened plasma frequencies, $\omega_p = \omega_p^{\mathrm{scr}}\sqrt{\varepsilon_{\infty}}$, are 2.23 and 1.95~eV along the $c$- and $a$-axes, respectively.
 This anisotropy in both scattering rate and carrier density ($\omega_p^2 \propto n/m^*$) indicates direction-dependent dynamics of the itinerant charge carriers.

 Strikingly, even at $T = 300~\mathrm{K}$, the Drude scattering rate of Fe$_{0.85}$Co$_{0.15}$Sb$_2$ is already reduced to half the value found in the parent compound at the same temperature.
 Specifically, $1/\tau$ decreases from $\approx 905~\mathrm{cm}^{-1}$ (along the $c$-axis) and $1221~\mathrm{cm}^{-1}$ (along $a$) in the undoped compound to $559~\mathrm{cm}^{-1}$ and $336~\mathrm{cm}^{-1}$, respectively, upon Co doping.
 This reduction occurs despite scattering off Co impurities.
 Since Co substitution not only closes the gap, but also simultaneously reduces the carrier scattering, we conclude that doping suppresses the spin fluctuations, which dominate incoherent scattering in the parent compound \cite{koyama2010magnetization,mazin2021prediction}.
-A comprehensive presentation and discussion of the conductivity spectra is provided in the Supplemental Material~\cite{SM}.
+A comprehensive presentation of the optical spectra is provided in Figs. S1--S4 of the Supplemental Material~\cite{SM}.